smitopher/oh-expose/README.md

 This repository contains configuration to deploy [OpenHAB](https://www.openhab.org/) and supporting applications (Mosquitto, InfluxDB, PostgreSQL, Keycloak and HashiCorp Vault) on a local [microk8s](https://microk8s.io/) cluster.
-Their operators are installed through the Operator Lifecycle Manager (OLM).
+Their operators are installed through the Operator Lifecycle Manager (OLM), which must be installed manually.
 The deployment is packaged as a Helm chart under [`microk8s/charts/openhab-stack`](microk8s/charts/openhab-stack).

 ## Getting Started